ShaheenHossain/eagle-12.1/doc/setup/deploy.rst

 .. _postgresql_ssl_connect:

-SSL Between Eagle ERP and PostgreSQL
+SSL Between Eagle and PostgreSQL
 -------------------------------

-Since Eagle ERP 11.0, you can enforce ssl connection between Eagle ERP and PostgreSQL. in Eagle ERP the db_sslmode control the ssl security of the connection with value choosed out of 'disable', 'allow', 'prefer', 'require', 'verify-ca' or 'verify-full'
+Since Eagle 11.0, you can enforce ssl connection between Eagle and PostgreSQL. in Eagle the db_sslmode control the ssl security of the connection with value choosed out of 'disable', 'allow', 'prefer', 'require', 'verify-ca' or 'verify-full'